aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

 ### Stream Manager Page

-The Stream Manager page is only accessible to authenticated user, from the `/manager` URL.
+The Stream Manager page is only accessible to authenticated users, from the `/manager` URL.
 On this page, users can send stream actions to their viewers and monitor their chatroom.
 Users can also save the content of a stream action for later use.

 ![Stream Manager page](screenshots/features/stream-manager-page.png)